slackapi/node-slack-sdk/packages/node-slack-events-api/README.md

 });
 ```

+### Using with Express

-For usage within an existing Express application, you can route requests to an the adapter's express
+For usage within an existing Express application, you can route requests to the adapter's express
 middleware by calling the `expressMiddleware()` method;

 ```javascript